lucainnocenti/JarlskogDecomposition/README.md

 A second optional argument can be used to have the output matrix use different symbols for parameters.

 ## Installation
-The simplest way to install this package is to evaluate the following (code adapted from the [MaTeX readme page](https://github.com/szhorvat/MaTeX)):
+The simplest way to install this package is through the provided paclet.
+This can be done evaluating the following code in any notebook (code adapted from the [MaTeX readme page](https://github.com/szhorvat/MaTeX)):

 ```Mathematica
 Module[{json, download, target},